Information in English

 Every municipality in Sweden is obliged to have a chief guardian function.
 In Malmö, the members of the Chief Guardian Committee are elected by the City council every fourth year.
 The task of the Chief Guardian Committee is to assist in the selection and proposal of suitable persons to act as trustees or administrators.
 It also provides support and training, and exercises supervision of trustees, administrators and guardians.

-Unaccompanied children arriving in Sweden without parents are supplied with a trustee to ensure the children's financial, legal and personal interests are safeguarded as much as possible.
-The trusteeship may apply until the child comes of age, if considered necessary.
-The chief guardian for the municipality, in which the minor is living, arranges end monitors the trusteeship.
+Unaccompanied and separated children arriving in Sweden without parents are provided with a trustee to ensure the children's financial, legal and personal interests are safeguarded.
+The trusteeship may apply until the child reaches the age of majority, if considered necessary.
+The chief guardian for the municipality, in which the child resides, arranges and monitors the trusteeship.

 If a child inherits money